Water Heater Recovery Time Calculator

 Review Recovery Performance

-The calculator shows the recovery time for the depleted portion, GPH recovery rate, BTU delivered, and first hour rating (tank volume times draw efficiency plus recovery rate).
-Standby losses and pipe losses are not included in the calculation.
+The calculator shows recovery time for the depleted portion, GPH recovery rate, BTU delivered, and a first-hour prompt (tank volume times entered draw efficiency plus recovery rate).
+Standby losses, pipe losses, stratification, and DOE laboratory draw-pattern details are not included.

 -